atifkhan039/atifkhan039/README.md

 ## 🧠 About Me

-* 💼 4+ years of experience building scalable web applications
+* 💼 5+ years of experience building scalable web applications
-* 🏗️ Strong in system design, microservices, and multi-tenant architectures
+* 🏗️ Strong in system design, and multi-tenant architectures
 * ⚡ Focused on performance optimization, clean architecture & DX
 * 🔍 Love solving complex problems and debugging deep issues
 * 📍 Based in Pakistan